COMP 303- COMPUTER ARCHITECTURE

 Introductory penetration testing definitions, white hat attacking methodologies, network and software scanning and inventory tools, exploit tools, social engineering techniques, applied penetration testing software.

-COMP 407- SECURE SOFTWARE CODING AND TESTING
+COMP 407- SECURE SOFTWARE CODING & TESTING

 Credits:3